Mattress Manufacturer of Luxury Beds Hand Crafted In Morecambe

-As mattress manufacturers with quality at the forefront of everything we do, all of our mattresses goes through an end-to-end journey with quality control checks at every stage.
+As mattress manufacturers and hotel bed suppliers with quality at the forefront of everything we do, all of our mattresses goes through an end-to-end journey with quality control checks at every stage.
 There are no automated processes involved in the making of a Feather & Springs handmade mattress from our range – everything is done by hand, checked, then moved onto the next person.

 The materials for our mattresses are all ethically sourced and we only use the best quality available in our mattresses factory to ensure years of exacting service to our customers.

 As well as individual quality control checks, when a mattress has been completed it is then subject to a final overall quality control check.
 Only when that has been through these final checks is it signed off and passed as a Feather & Springs mattress ready for delivery.

 Each and every mattress we manufacture is handmade in our mattresses factory in Morecambe by our team of incredibly skilled professional craftsmen and women.
 From the selection of fabrics, fillings, spring systems, foams and linings, all our components are carefully selected by our experts to ensure you have the most appropriate mattress for your needs.
 But how do we make our mattresses?
 Read on to learn a little bit more about what goes into a

 The Mattress Core